Related articles HERE

 How do these people know that these natural calamities were specifically linked to the sins of the individuals who suffered or perished in them?
 Is every flood, every fire, every volcanic eruption, every hurricane a heavenly rebuke?
 And, if not, which disasters are part of that judgment and which are not?

-Also how do we explain the righteous who died alongside the sinners that may have deserved to be punished?
-There were plenty of Christian organizations in Haiti and plenty of Bible believing Christians in New Orleans who suffered along side every one else.
-Why would God allow so many of His followers to be injured and killed in His judgment on the sinners?
-Or are we to consider them merely as collateral damage?
-Which would be in complete contrast to the pattern usually followed by God.
+Additionally, how do we explain the righteous who died alongside the sinners that may have deserved to be punished?
+There were plenty of Christian organizations in Haiti and plenty of Bible believing Christians in New Orleans who suffered alongside every one else.
+Why would God allow so many of His followers to be injured and killed if He was raining judgment down on sinners.
+Or are we to consider them collateral damage which doesn't make any sense considering that in the Old Testament God spared His people from His wrath.

-In the Old Testament, God spared His people from His wrath.
 He brought them unscathed through the plagues of Egypt, the Red Sea and the destruction of Sodom and Gomorrah, just as He will bring His people through His final judgment on this earth.
 So why would Haiti and New Orleans be any different?

-[See The Interlude Between The Sixth and Seventh Seals when God’s people are sealed, which means that they will not only be protected from God’s wrath, but will be the "first fruits” or the first ones "purchased from among men"]
+See The Interlude Between The Sixth and Seventh Seals when Gods people are sealed, which means that they will not only be protected from God's wrath, but will be the "first fruits" or the first ones "purchased from among men"

 Hurricane Katrina has been linked to a "burgeoning Gulf Coast gambling industry, with a new casino that was to open on Labor Day weekend" and the 34th Annual gay, lesbian and transgender "Southern Decadence" Labor Day gala to be held from August 31st to September 5th… expected to draw 100,000 visitors and millions of dollars to the New Orleans business community and local government" [05]